A real-world example

 In 1985, the Walton family’s wealth was estimated to be $20 to $25 billion.
 But when Sam Walton died in 1992, he owned only a 10 percent interest in Walton Enterprises.
 He had used a family partnership to transfer assets that grew to over $18 billion to other family members without gift or estate tax.

 True wealth is not measured in money or status or power.
 It is measured in the legacy we leave behind for those we love and those we inspire.

-(Cesar Chavez, Co-founder of National Farm Workers Association)
+Co-founder of National Farm Workers Association

 Our clients frequently come to us searching for one solution, and a Family LLC often presents answers to questions they did not realize they had.

 A Family LLC is a multifaceted legal entity that provides enhanced asset protection, increased savings on taxes, and robust estate planning.
 As a focal point of WMA’s financial and tax planning, many of the options we offer revolve around the precise use of an FLLC.